PECOS4094 - Master's Thesis

 The master's thesis

-The oral examinations will be arranged continuously after the submission of the theses.
+The oral examinations will be arranged continuously after the submission of the thesis.

 The questions that will be posed during the oral examination will be linked to your thesis and may, for example, relate to the research question, the structure of your thesis, choice of theoretical perspective, choice of method, etc.